Tucson Resource Guidebook

-The best place to start your off-campus housing search is to read through the Off-Campus Housing Guidebook.
-You can review the online version or pick up a printed version around campus or in our office.
-This Guidebook offers information about:
+The best place to start your off-campus housing search is to read through our Tucson Resource Guidebook.
+The Resource Guidebook offers information about:

 How to Search for a Place.